 Like Disneyland’s Halloween Time, Legoland’s annual Halloween Theme Park Attraction is designed to appeal to children who don’t want to have nightmares.
 Listed under Theme Park Halloween Attractions.
 Get more information by clicking the name.

-Description: Montana Avenue hosts its Annual Halloween Hop from 3-6pm on Halloween night.
+Montana Avenue Merchants Association presents this event from 3-6pm on Halloween night.
 Kids of all ages will enjoy trick-or-treating all along Montana Avenue, plus all kinds of fun, spooky activities!

 MR BONES PUMPKIN PATCH

-Entrance Fees: $4 for adults; $2 for children (fees are applied toward your purchase of a pumpkin or other treats in the Halloween boutique)
+Fees are applied toward your purchase of a pumpkin or other treats in the Halloween boutique.

 Website: Click here